Growth of Massive Black Hole Seeds by Migration of Stellar and Primordial Black Holes: Gravitational Waves and Stochastic Background: GW emission and detection

 The process of migration via dynamical friction and merging with the central BH mass can be probed through GW observations (see also \citep{boco+20}).
 Equations (\ref{eq:merging_stellar}) and (\ref{eq:merging_primordial}) represents, respectively, the merging rates per unit mass $m_\bullet$ of migrating stellar compact remnants and pBHs with the central mass $M_\bullet$.
 Since the strength of the GW signal is proportional to the chirp mass $\mathcal{M}_{\bullet\bullet}\equiv(M_\bullet\,m_\bullet)^{3/5}/(M_\bullet+m_\bullet)^{1/5}$, it is convenient to change variable in equations (\ref{eq:merging_stellar}) and (\ref{eq:merging_primordial}) using the relation between galactic age $\tau$ and the central BH mass $M_\bullet(\tau|z,\psi)$, set by equation (\ref{eq:central_mass}).
 Thus we obtain the merging rate at time $\tau$ per unit chirp mass $\mathcal{M}_{\bullet\bullet}$ in a galaxy with average SFR $\psi$ at redshift $z$:

 The overall cosmological merging rates at redshift $z$ (or cosmic time $t_z$) per unit chirp mass can be derived from equation (\ref{eq:dotNdmchirp}) as

 Here the contribution of different galaxies is weighted by the SFR function ${\rm d}N/{\rm d}V/{\rm d}\psi$, expressing the number density of galaxies per logarithmic bin of SFR and comoving volume at different redshifts.
 This statistics has been derived from a combination of the observed UV/IR/(subm-)mm/radio luminosity functions by \citep{mancuso+16a}, has been validated against a wealth of independent datasets (see \citep{mancuso+16a, mancuso+16b, mancuso+17, lapi+17a, lapi+17b}) and has been extensively used in numerous previous works (see e.g. \citep{boco+19, boco+20, boco+21, scelfo+20, capurri+21}).
 Moreover, $t_{\rm form}$ is the formation time of the galaxy and ${\rm d}p/{\rm d}t_{\rm form}$ is the related probability distribution, that we take flat for simplicity.
-Other relevant quantities are the star formation timescale $\tau_\psi$ and the maximum time $t_{\rm max}$ over which the dynamical friction process is active, as specified in terms of the Heaviside step function $\Theta(\cdot)$.
+Other relevant quantities are the star formation timescale $\tau_\psi$, that we take following the lines of \citep{boco+19} and is of the order of $\tau_\psi\simeq$ some $10^8\,\rm yr$, and the maximum time $t_{\rm max}$ over which the dynamical friction process is active, as specified in terms of the Heaviside step function $\Theta(\cdot)$.